MarkElizondo/Network-Protocol-Analyzer-Tools/README.md

 <h1>Network-Protocol-Analyzer-Tools</h1>

 <h2>Description</h2>
 Project in which we used Wireshark and TCPDUMP command-line interface to analyze a packet capture files.
 Also explains how to track network activity, tcp, ip and http packets.
-You will also see eardrops on username and password from unsecure websites.
+I alo filtered searches by color to indicate brute force attacks

 <h2>Languages and Utilities Used</h2>